 Prepare for Your Newborn

 Preparing for a new baby makes it easy to get caught up in the consumerism of thinking you need everything.
 Marketing draws on your emotions to be a good parent and to keep your baby safe.
 It can be overwhelming to think about choosing the right products, how much everything will cost, and where you will put everything.
-This article will explain exactly what you need for your new baby, whether you are purchasing items yourself or adding them to a baby registry.
+This article will explain exactly what you need for your new baby, whether purchasing items or adding them to a baby registry.
 Plus, you can download the Ultimate List of the must-haves, optional items, and what is unnecessary.

 Perineal Massage